 Pros and Cons

-As mentioned above, a primary concern for employers who choose, rightly or wrongly, to classify their workers as independent contractors is that the worker will decide to file an unemployment claim if their services are no longer required by the employer or others they may have worked for.
+Moreover, a primary concern for employers who choose to classify their workers as independent contractors is that the worker may file an unemployment claim if the employer no longer requires their services.

-Independent contractors are generally not entitled to unemployment benefits if they are self-employed as nothing has been paid in for them and they aren’t required to pay it for themselves except in certain circumstances (in which case they would almost certainly be classified as a contractor).
+Independent contractors are generally not entitled to unemployment benefits if self-employed as nothing has been paid in for them.
+They aren’t required to pay it for themselves except in certain circumstances (in which case they would almost certainly be classified as a contractor).

 The state or states that the employer operates in can also be significant.
-California, despite what their website says, has virtually eliminated the independent contractor classification through legislation even though the worker might otherwise qualify as a contractor in another state or for IRS purposes.
+Despite what their website says, California has virtually eliminated the independent contractor classification through legislation even though the worker might otherwise qualify as a contractor in another state or for IRS purposes.

 Final Thoughts from a Professional

-The classification of a worker as an employee or independent contractor is a business decision that can have both benefits and serious consequences.
-The best approach is to evaluate each situation individually given the criteria above and in consultation with legal and tax professionals to determine the best treatment.
+Classifying a worker as an employee or independent contractor is a business decision that can have both benefits and serious consequences.
+The best approach is to evaluate each situation individually.
+Also, consult with legal and tax professionals to determine the best treatment.

 The prudent business owner will not make this decision solely to save money as it could become significantly more expensive if the classification turns out to be wrong in the eyes of the IRS or a state taxing agency.